 The dramatic landscapes of Wales never fail to disappoint.
-My photo journal from a recent weekend adventure in the Elan valley and the north-west Welsh coast showcase some of the contrasts and colours of this wonderful little country.
+My photo journal from a recent weekend adventure in the Elan valley and the north-west Welsh coast showcases some of the contrasts and colours of this wonderful little country.

 I hadn’t originally intended to post about this trip, as I found myself in Wales a few weeks back for a trail race – and I figured most of you would aren’t here for quirky race reviews (although let me know if not, and I will try to oblige!).